-82. In line with the recommendations in paragraph 31(f) above, consideration should be given to including a specific, tightly-drawn national security exemption in the Act.
-Section 30 of the Model FOI Act provides a good model:
+82. In line with the recommendations in paragraph 31 above, consideration should be given to including a specific, tightly-drawn national security exemption in the Act.
+Section 30 of the Model Freedom of Information Act4, developed by the well-respected international NGO, Article 19, provides a good model: